zylx0532/pasztor.at/_posts/2018-12-06-fundamentals-the-internet-protocol.md

   facebook: "Let's talk about the basic #Internet protocols a little more!"
   linkedin: "Let's talk about the basic Internet protocols a little more!"
   patreon:  "Let's talk about the basic Internet protocols a little more!"
+  discord:  "@everyone new article about Internet basics: the Internet Protocol"
 ---

 You might have heard of TCP/IP, or at least IP addresses.
 The IP part of this acronym stands for Internet Protocol.
 The